MicrosoftDocs/visualstudio-docs/docs/ide/how-to-report-a-problem-with-visual-studio.md

 When an issue is missing important information, we assign the **Needs More Info** state.
 We comment on the issue with the specific information we need, and you'll receive an email notification.
 You can provide more information by adding comments, attachments, log/dump files, or recording steps.
 If we don't receive the information within 7 days, then we send you a reminder.
 After that, we close the ticket after 14 days of inactivity.

-If you need to leave a comment or add attachements navigate to the issue from the email and comment/add attachments directly.
+If you need to leave a comment or add attachments, navigate to the issue from the email and comment/add attachments directly.

 If you need to add log/dump files or record steps follow these steps: